patrickholley/bogglepositive/README.md

 ## Introduction

 My attempt at creating a lightweight Boggle solver!
-Utilized resources provided by the assigner, a relevant LeetCode problem for efficiency-checking, and JetBrains AI Assistant for basic scaffolding/unit-test writing.
+Utilized resources provided by the assigner, a relevant LeetCode problem for efficiency-checking and JetBrains AI Assistant for basic scaffolding/unit-test writing.

 ## Resources